hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/configuring_sawtooth/poet_sgx_enclave_configuration_file.rst

 more information.)
 Specifying a command-line option will override the setting in the configuration file.

+Note: By default, the config directory is /etc/sawtooth/.
+See :doc:`path_configuration_file` for more information.

-An example configuration file is in ``/sawtooth-core/consensus/poet/sgx/packaging/poet_enclave_sgx.toml.example``.
+An example configuration file is in the ``sawtooth-core`` repository at ``/sawtooth-core/consensus/poet/sgx/packaging/poet_enclave_sgx.toml.example``.
-To create a PoET SGX enclave configuration file, copy the example file to the config directory and name it ``poet_enclave_sgx.toml``.
+To create a PoET SGX enclave configuration file, download this example file to the config directory and name it ``poet_enclave_sgx.toml``.
 Then edit the file to change the example configuration options as necessary for your system.

 ..
 Note::